01 of 08

-With old drain lines even small pieces of food can build up in the pipes and cause kitchen stoppages.
-If you are good at remembering to throw away kitchen scraps and you are tired of frequent kitchen... sink stoppages you may chose to remove your garbage disposal.
+With old drain lines, even small pieces of food can build up in the pipes and cause kitchen stoppages.
+If you are good at remembering to throw away kitchen scraps and you are tired of frequent... kitchen sink stoppages, you may choose to remove your garbage disposal.

 Tools and Materials You Will Need